HactarCE/Hyperspeedcube/docs/shapes.md

 It's time for some new terminology:

 - The **grade** of a multivector is the number of letters each component has.
-A scalar has grade 0, vector has grade 1, a bivector has grade 2, a trivector has grade 3, etc.
+A scalar has grade 0, a vector has grade 1, a bivector has grade 2, a trivector has grade 3, etc.
 - A **blade** is a multivector whose components all have the same grade.

+To get a blade from a multivector, you can **grade-project** it, which extracts all the components of a particular grade.
+The projection of $a$ into grade $r$ is written $\langle a \rangle_r$

+Most of the time, all the multivectors we see will be blades.
+The only exception to this rule is rotors, which we'll get to later.

 ### Outer product (wedge)

+The outer product of $a$ and $b$ is written $a \wedge b$.

+When computing the geometric product of two multivectors, you get a lot of different components.

+TODO: write more

 ### Inner product (dot)

+TODO: write more

 ### Rotors